MidnightBSD/mport/README.md

 ## Backward compatibility

+The last version that works with MidnightBSD 1.2.8 or lower is mport 2.1.4. (lack of libucl)

 There was a breaking change in 2.1.6 in libmport with respect to mport_install and mport_install_primative use.

-There was a breaking change in 2.6.0 in libmport which changes the mport_init function to use mportVerbosity rather than a boolean for quiet mode.
+There was a breaking change in 2.6.0 in libmport which changed the mport_init function to use mportVerbosity rather than a boolean for quiet mode.

 mportVerbosity has three values currently:
 MPORT_VQUIET, MPORT_VNORMAL, MPORT_VVERBOSE